masogit/dashboard/README.md

 # Demo of Grommet Font End Framework

-This project is built by React and Redux framework, to demo a real time dashboard web application use RethinkDB.
+This project is built by React and Redux framework.

 To run this application, execute the following commands: